Duet3D/wiki-content/User_manual/RepRapFirmware/Updating_firmware.md

 The version 3.01 and later binaries are too large to be installed by the IAP program supported by version 1.x and 2.x firmware.
 Therefore you cannot upgrade directly from version 1.x or 2.x firmware to 3.01 or later firmware.
 This is the procedure:

+* Make sure you have an 'iap4e.bin' (for Duet 2 WiFi/Ethernet) or 'iap4s.bin' (for Duet 2 Maestro) file in your SD card /sys folder.
+This is the 'In-App Programmer' that flashes the firmware, and without it the firmware update will fail.
+See the 'Required files' section above for details where to download this if it is missing.
 * Download file Duet2and3Firmware-3.0.zip from [the Github repository here](https://github.com/Duet3D/RepRapFirmware/releases/tag/3.0)
 * Follow the 'Usual procedure' instructions below to update the firmware.
 * Send M115 and check the response to confirm that you are running version 3.0 firmware